Year Joined MKLM: 2014

 Project(s): Colegio San Juan Bosco

 People Served: Children and youth

 Juan is from Manizales, Colombia.
-When he was a teenager, his family migrated to the USA.
-Juan recently lived in Toms River, NJ.
-He has a Bachelor of Science in Industrial Engineering from New Jersey Institute of Technology, Newark, and worked as a manufacturing engineer and car mechanic.
+When he was a teenager, his family migrated to the United States.
+Juan recently lived in Toms River, New Jersey.
+He has a bachelor of science in industrial engineering from New Jersey Institute of Technology, Newark, and worked as a manufacturing engineer and car mechanic.
 Juan did several summer service trips to the Dominican Republic.
 As part of his mission discernment, Juan made an eight-month motorcycle pilgrimage of the Americas.

-He shares about his motorcycle pilgrimage, “I have been blessed by meeting people with great hearts, each of them leaving a footprint on mine.
+On his motorcycle pilgrimage, he said, “I was blessed to meet people with great hearts, each of them leaving a footprint on mine.
 Experiencing first-hand these different cultures and traditions has broadened my sense of spirituality, religion, and belonging.
 It has helped me be more open to different cultures and become more multi-cultural.
 At the same time it has strengthened even further my will to spend my life serving others.”